A Short Guide to Agios Prokopios, Naxos' Most Popular Beach

 GIANNOULIS TAVERNA

 Another recommendation from our local friends, family-run Giannoulis is definitely the best taverna in Prokopios, and the lines out the front each night attest to that.
-Serving a range of traditional Naxian and Greek cuisine, the food here is good, although we found a lot better on the Island.
+Serving a range of traditional Naxian and Greek cuisine, the food here is tasty, although we did find better elsewhere on the island.

-We suggest trying the Dakos salad, the delicious mussel risotto, and a range of small bites including the fava spread, and zucchini balls.
+We suggest the Dakos salad, the mussel risotto, and a range of small bites including the fava spread, and zucchini balls.
+The complimentary ouzo and yoghurt & honey to finish our meal was a wonderful touch too (Greek hospitality is something we’ll never get over!).

 DEL MAR

-We suggest you stick with the pasta, which is the star of the show here - we had the spaghetti Aglio olio which was delicious and flavoursome.
-The pizza, however, left a little to be desired.
+If you go, we recommend sticking with the pasta, which is the star of the show here anyway.
+We had the spaghetti agio e olio and it was flavoursome and delicious.
+The pizza, on the other hand, didn’t quite hit the mark.

 WHERE TO STAY NEAR AGIOS PROKOPIOS

-Agios Prokopios is filled with super affordable accommodation options, from hotel rooms to self-contained apartments.
+Agios Prokopios is filled with accommodation options, from hotel rooms to self-contained apartments.

 NAXIAN COLLECTION | Where we stayed - a classy, well-appointed four-star hotel with a private pool and epic views.
 Check prices and availability